St. Joseph’s Convent, Littlehampton

 e mail: email@example.com

 The Sisters have had a religious house in Canterbury since 1973.
 They have been in their current house Monte Bré, since December 1974.
-They moved to Canterbury to assist the Franciscan Friars when they opened the Franciscan International Study Centre, adjacent to and in good relationship with the University of Kent.
-The Franciscan International Study Centre (FISC) is in partnership with Lampeter University of Wales.
+They moved to Canterbury to assist the Franciscan Friars when they opened the Franciscan International Study Centre, adjacent to the University of Kent.

-Today the Canterbury community still provides vital assistance to the Franciscan Study Centre in many ways; they provide accommodation and hospitality to the students when required.
-It is the FMSL Novitiate House where Novices follow a programme of study at the Franciscan International Study Centre (FISC).
-Likewise our Junior professsed Sisters reside here and do voluntary work in areas of experience for their development.
-They also attend the FISC for lectures and Mass.
+Up to July 2017 the Canterbury Community has provided vital assistance to the Franciscan Study Centre in many ways; they offered accommodation and hospitality to the students when required.
+Sisters have worked at the Study Centre in teaching and administration roles.
+Monte Bre was the FMSL Novitiate House where Novices followed a programme of study at the Franciscan International Study Centre (FISC).
+Likewise our Junior professsed Sisters resided here and did voluntary work in the local area for their development.
+They also attended the FISC for lectures and Mass.

 Monte Bré Convent – Canterbury